How to Setup Google Analytics for eCommerce

 Google has been offering many business opportunities for marketer to promote their business through its various channels, including YouTube.YouTube Advertising Consultant

-Besides, it is also helping the business to analyze the response that the marketer is offering.
-The marketing mix by the marketer comprises many channels – paid or unpaid.
+Besides, it helps the business analyze the marketer’s response.
+The marketer’s marketing mix comprises many channels, paid or unpaid.

 What this tool is all about – It allows the user to determine the value of marketing channels that lead to a conversion.

-As the marketer has the ultimate goal of conversion (from content placement, promotion, viewing by visitors, and final conversion to go for a purchase decision), the conversion path becomes the ultimate assessing tool.
+As the marketer’s ultimate goal is conversion (from content placement, promotion, viewing by visitors, and final conversion to a purchase decision), the conversion path becomes the ultimate assessing tool.

-Google has been kind enough to offer access to attribution modeling to all its users.
-Attribution modeling allows the marketer to compare the various basic model metrics, i.e., last interaction model, recent non-direct click model, current ad-words click model, first interaction model, linear model, time decay model, position-based model, etc.
+Google has been kind enough to offer all its users access to attribution modeling.
+Attribution modeling allows the marketer to compare the various basic model metrics, i.e., the last interaction model, the recent non-direct click model, the current ad-words click model, the first interaction model, the linear model, the time decay model, the position-based model, etc.

 The marketer generally approaches a multichannel promotion model for the promotion of his goods/products, and it becomes his requirement to assess the impact of each channel in the purchase decision (which is called conversion).
 For this, Google Analytics provided Multichannel Funnels.

-Irrespective of the size of the business establishment, the marketer uses the available channels like email campaigns, paid search (CPC), social media & display advertising, etc.
+Regardless of the size of the business, the marketer uses available channels like email campaigns, paid search (CPC), social media, and display advertising.

-With the help of Analysis Attribution Modelling, the interaction of these channels can be visualized with a Venn diagram.
+The interaction of these channels can be visualized with a Venn diagram using analysis attribution modeling.

 As this tool offers advantages like no additional tagging, ease of comparison, customizability, and rapid prototyping, the marketer needs to use this excellent tool from Google to find which of his promotional channels are paying off.